sandro/homeward/README.markdown

 FEATURES:
 --------
 Installs Blueprint css
-Replaces Prototype with jQuery
+Replaces prototype with jrails
-Creates an application layout which includes Blueprint and jQuery
-Includes a `render_flashes` application\_helper method which will render a flash message when available
-Includes a `current_page` helper to be used with will\_paginate
+Creates an application layout which includes Blueprint and jrails Defines `render_flashes` in application\_helper which will render a flash message when available Defines `current_page` helper to be used with will\_paginate

     rake homeward
         Run all significant tasks